enkidevs/curriculum/react/introduction/introduction-to-hooks/rules-of-hooks.md

 }
 ```

-Now that you know your functional components can contain multiple hook calls, it is time to learn the rules that apply to hooks.
+Now that you know your function components can contain multiple hook calls, it is time to learn the rules that apply to hooks.

 The first rule is **always call hooks at the top level**.